n44h/TimeSync/README.md

 # TimeSync

-Tool that finds the longest common timeframe out of the inputed timeframes in different timezones.
+TimeSync is a tool that finds the longest common timeframe out of the inputed timeframes in different timezones.
+Refer to the [Commands section](#commands) to see how to use TimeSync.

 ### How TimeSync works: